looker-open-source/components/internal_docs/figma.md

 By nature of how the design process works, these pages are a bit fluid and you may encounter documents with more pages, but as a team we do our best to standardize on the format above.

-#### Contribution to Lens

-At the beginning of a project it is important to connect, review, or propose new components with dependent teams and start a dialog around how to integrate Lens into upcoming and current projects.

-<strong>Structure & Propose:</strong> Please start this process by reaching out to the [#lens](https://looker.slack.com/messages/C9NHFLY0G) team to set up some time to:

-- Go over the project brief for the upcoming cycle
-- Review existing components and assets that could be reused in your designs
-- Discuss semantic naming slots, UI patterns, and best practices

-<strong>Review & Revise:</strong> After the initial project kickoff we want to set up several times to review and continue the collaboration process.
-These reviews can be scheduled as weekly checkins or during open hours available on the design teams google calendar

-- Walkthrough designs, proposals, and UI components with the Lens team
-- Refine & resolve any questions or concerns

 ### Team Library

 Our team library is where we share design assets like components and styles.
 These include things like color swatches, drop shadows, spacing, low level ui elements like buttons and input boxes, all the way to high level components like Cards and Modals.